 Buchanan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Buchanan is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Buchanan who work in office and administrative support (12.84%), management occupations (11.40%), and sales jobs (7.95%).
+Overall, Buchanan is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Buchanan who work in office and administrative support (10.05%), management occupations (8.86%), and sales jobs (7.27%).

-The per capita income in Buchanan in 2018 was $25,438, which is lower middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $101,752 for a family of four.
+The per capita income in Buchanan in 2018 was $22,748, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $90,992 for a family of four.
 However, Buchanan contains both very wealthy and poor people as well.

 Buchanan is a somewhat ethnically-diverse city.
 The people who call Buchanan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buchanan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Buchanan include German, Irish, English, Dutch, and French.
+Important ancestries of people in Buchanan include German, Irish, English, Polish, and Dutch.